 First Step: – Should you need to withdraw your child from SunArts lessons, please contact your SunArts Teacher directly to discuss the process.

 Then: College policy states that once a student is enrolled and has begun tuition, then the child must complete one full term of tuition.
 If the student wants to cancel the lessons, it can be done any time after the first term but four weeks’ notice must be given to the teacher.
-When the parent requests the teacher to cancel lessons, the teacher will supply a Withdrawal form.
-This form needs to be completed by the parent and returned to the Business Office.
+When the parent requests the teacher to cancel lessons, the parent needs to complete the online Withdrawal Form.
+This is sent to Mr Ken Bowden as well as the Business Office.

 What are the performance opportunities for SunArts students?